Shuflduf/yanimator/README.md

 ### Animation/timeline editing

 - [x] Selecting keyframes in timeline (shift+click multiple)
-- [ ] Moving keyframes in timeline
+- [x] Moving keyframes in timeline
 - [ ] Adding keyframes into timeline
 - [ ] Deleting keyframes in timeline
 - [ ] Keybinds for timeline (space to play, arrow keys to seek, del to delete, etc)
 - [ ] Copy/paste keyframes in timeline
 - [ ] Click and drag to select keyframes
+- [ ] Remove the "end" keyframe and make the total animation length a slider (the end keyframe hates me and causes a lot of issues)

 ### AnimationCell/OAM editing